M1noa/open-docs/README.md

 # Open-Docs
+## !!
+THIS HASNT BEEN FINISHED AND I PROBABLY WONT EVER FINISH IT AS I AM OVERWHELMED WITH PROJECTS ATM !!

 Open-Docs is an open-source documentation platform that allows you to create and manage beautiful documentation sites directly from your Git repositories.
 It automatically organizes your markdown files into a structured, easy-to-navigate documentation website.